 Stub’s First Win at the U of O: The Day He Met Gloria

-As I was sitting down to write this morning, at my writing table I bought last year in honor of my mother on Mother’s Day, I gazed at the assortment of old photographs inspiring me to commence this new project.
+This morning as I was sitting down at my writing table I bought last year in honor of my mother on Mother’s Day, I gazed at the assortment of old photographs inspiring me to commence this new project.
 I feel as if I’m surrounded by clues, begging me—sometimes taunting me—to weave the pieces of my parent’s past together so that I might better get to know them.
 As I dig deeper, their young, naïve, determined selves slowly begin to reveal who they were once as a young man and woman.
 And, once again I am delighted to learn more, frustrated I can’t ask them directly for answers, yet determined to give their love story voice.
 They have become my friends.

-It was here, after our parents’ passing, that our family dedicated a bench on their behalf.
-This was arguably Dad’s most valuable win!
+After our parents’ passing, it was here under the Maple tree that our family dedicated a bench on their behalf.
+This spot where he met Gloria was arguably Dad’s most valuable win!
 The bronze plaque simply states, “It’s here we met, and here we will always be.”
 Sitting on that bench underneath that giant tree surrounded by my grandchildren, I felt life had brought me full circle.